Digital Radio in the Republic of Ireland: Trial Multiplexes

+Trial multiplex

+FáilteDAB (Spring 2025 - Spring 2026)

+Fáilte DAB were granted a licence by ComReg to commence a one year DAB+ trial starting in Spring 2025 for a multiplex that will cover six transmitter sites across the eastern part of the republic with the view to expand nationally during the trial period.

 Former trial multiplexes

 South-East (TOTAL-DAB) DAB trials (2010 to 2012)

 DAB and DAB+ trials were begun in April 2010 in the South-East area of Ireland on channel 9B (204.64 MHz) by Total Broadcast Consultants Ltd, a broadcast engineering company.
 The company initially obtained a 1-year test and trial licence from ComReg to perform tests from sites, initially just in Waterford City.
 But from mid May, the trial multiplex was expanded to cover much of the South East of Ireland via a high site in the Blackstairs Mountains, providing coverage in Co.
 Wexford, Co.
 Carlow, Co.
 Kilkenny and East Co.
 Waterford.
 In March 2011, a 1-year extension was granted.
 This was the first DAB multiplex in Ireland to be operated by an independent/private organisation (RTÉ NL operating previous multiplexes), and the first known broadcasts of DAB+ content in Ireland.
 In addition to all local and regional radio stations, it was carrying several stations previously unavailable in the region.
 Past trial participants have included Christmas FM, Zenith Classic Rock & Raidió Rí-Rá.